aws-samples/iot-device-defender-audit-extension/README.md

 ## Installation

-1. Download the CloudForamtion template from [`src/iot_dd_audit_upgrade.yml`](https://github.com/aws-samples/iot-device-defender-audit-extension/blob/main/src/iot_dd_audit_upgrade.yml)
+1. Download the CloudForamtion template from [`src/iot_dd_audit_upgrade.yml`](https://github.com/aws-samples/iot-device-defender-audit-extension/blob/main/src/iot_dd_audit_upgrade.yml) to local device

+2. In your AWS account, go to CloudFormation console, click on 'create stack' and select 'With new resources (standard)'

-2. Upload ClouFormation Template to the CloudFormation Console, set the values, and deploy
+4. Upload ClouFormation template from local device to the CloudFormation Console, set the values, and deploy

-3. Once deployed, the system will automatically start processing certificates and generating audit reports based on the configured schedule.
-Alternatively you can make use of API GW APIs to interact with the solution.
+5. Once deployed, the solution will automatically start processing certificates and generating audit reports based on the default schedule configured in Event Bridge by the cloudformation template.
+You can use the REST API (described later in the document) or Event Bridge console to change the default schedule.

-4. Vailidate the Cloudformation Teamplate execution in the Cloudformation console.
+6. Vailidate the Cloudformation teamplate execution in the Cloudformation console.

 ## Components